axis80/quickform/README.md

 form field.
 This will cause the reply-to header to be populated using the value entered into that field by the end user, so any replies will be routed to the person who submitted the form.

+## Honeypot fields
+Any field can optionally be marked as a "honeypot" by setting isHoneypot to true.
+In addition to setting that flag, you should also assign it a CSS class that hides it from view.
+Bots will often fill out the field, but a valid user cannot, so if a value is received in that field the submission will be treated as spam and discarded.
+In the example configuration above, the "phone" field is set as a honeypot, and the "d-none" class is used to hide it.

 ## ReCAPTCHA v2
 To enable ReCAPTCHA v2 ("I'm not a robot" checkbox) on the forms, retrieve a